Srv99/charts/incubator/knative/README.md

 # Knative

-**This chart install knative components(Build, Serving and Eventing) [Knative](https://github.com/knative/) extends Kubernetes to provide a set of middleware components that are essential to build modern, source-centric, and container-based applications that can run anywhere: on premises, in the cloud, or even in a third-party data center.
+This chart install knative components(Build, Serving and Eventing).
+[Knative](https://github.com/knative/) extends Kubernetes to provide a set of middleware components that are essential to build modern, source-centric, and container-based applications that can run anywhere: on premises, in the cloud, or even in a third-party data center.